CMSC 435/634: Introduction to Computer Graphics

 Objectives

-1. Understand the foundations of computer graphics: hardware systems, math basis, light and color.
+1. Explain the foundations of computer graphics: hardware systems, math basis, light and color.

 2. Implement key components of the rendering pipeline, especially visibility, rasterization, viewing, and shading.
-Understand the issues involved in implementing other components.
+Discuss the issues involved in implementing other components.

-3. Come to appreciate the complexities of modeling realistic objects through modeling complex scenes using a high-level scene description language.
+3. Discover the complexities of modeling realistic objects through modeling complex scenes using a high-level scene description language.

-4. Become acquainted with some advanced topics in computer graphics; these might include texturing, animation, physically-based modeling, procedural modeling, curves and surfaces, global illumination, interaction, visualization, and virtual reality.
+4. Discuss with some advanced topics in computer graphics; these might include texturing, animation, physically-based modeling, procedural modeling, curves and surfaces, global illumination, interaction, visualization, and virtual reality.

 Assignments

-Programming assignments require the use of the C/C++ programming language.
+Programming assignments require the use of the C++ programming language.
 These assignments may be time-consuming.
 START RIGHT AWAY!
 A tentative list is given below:

 Weight Description Due Date